winterstein/SoGive/pages/policy/security.md

 ### Access to Client Data

 Access to the SoGive system is via personal logins.
 Each user must have their own login, allowing for fine-grained security control and audit trails.
+Low-level security filters check all data requests for the correct authorisation.
 Every single web page request is logged for a minimum of two weeks.
-A permanent audit trail is kept for user actions, such as posting a message.
+A longer term audit trail is kept for more important user actions.

 As with any system, clients are responsible for keeping their login details secure.
 If a login should become compromised, we will revoke that login which immediately stops all access.

-Data is organised into separate workspaces for each client, and no sensitive data is ever passed between workspaces.
-Low-level security filters check all data requests for the correct authorisation.

-Data within SoGive is segregated using the robust posix style security model with access rules governing who can access what data.
-Security controls are implemented at the data-access/ORM level, i.e. before application logic, providing data security even if there are bugs in the application logic.
+Security controls are implemented at the data-access level, i.e. before application logic, providing data security even if there are bugs in the application logic.
 Following best practice guidelines, we store user passwords in encrypted form.
 A further layer of security is